AOM Figurative Studio Schedule

 Facilitated, uninstructed long pose figure drawing/painting/sculpting with nude fine art model Pre-registration is required because we need five artists to ensure running.
 If you sign up & we don't meet our minimum number of artists needed, you will be offered the option to be issued a refund or to use the credit toward a future long or short pose (just let us know what date you'd like to apply credit to).
 Bring your own easel, OR we have 8 workhorses, 5 easels, & 8 boards to share.
 Bring your own art supplies.
 NO toxic paint cleaners!
 All skill levels and mediums are welcome. $30

-Monday, 1-3pm November Models
+Monday, 1-3pm Febuary Models

-Tuesday, 6:30-8:30pm November Models
+Tuesday, 6:30-8:30pm Febuary Models

 If paying by Venmo, note what